TABLE. WALNUT. POSSIBLY CASTILLE, SPAIN, 17TH CENTURY.

 Reference: ZF0463

 Table with turned leg.
 Walnut wood.
 Possibly Castile, Spain, 17th century.
-Walnut wood table carved in its color with a straight top board, two front drawers decorated with interconnected circles (the two on the outside with a star on both and wooden handles) and four turned legs with balustraded shapes joined together by straight chambrances (decorated only on the lower part with a simple cutout which is located on the front side, matching the cut edge of this front under the drawers).
-Being one of the most common typologies in the Castilian school of all antique Spanish furniture, it is relatively common to find similar specimens in important private collections and prominent institutions.
-Compare, for example, with the so-called “Buffet of the Inquisition” from around 1600 found in the National Museum of Decorative Arts in Madrid, or with several buffets from the 17th century in the Cervantes Birthplace Museum (Alcalá de Henares, Madrid). and the Lope de Vega House Museum (Madrid).
+Walnut wood table carved in its natural color with a straight top, two drawers at the front decorated with interconnected circles (the two outer ones with a star on both and wooden handles) and four turned legs with balustrade shapes joined together by straight chambranles (decorated only at the bottom with a simple cutout on the front side, matching the cutout edge of this front under the drawers).
+As one of the most common types of furniture in the Castilian school of antique Spanish design, it is relatively common to find similar examples in important private collections and prominent institutions.
+Compare, for example, with the so-called "Inquisition Desk" from around 1600, which is in the National Museum of Decorative Arts in Madrid, or with several 17th-century sideboards in the Cervantes Birthplace Museum (Alcalá de Henares, Madrid) and the Lope de Vega House Museum (Madrid).

 · Size: 104x60,5x74,5 cms.